3ndG4me/BadSalt/README.md

 # BadSalt
-A repo containing some stagers and setup scripts for configuring Salt Stack to be a "bad"ass C2
+A repo containing some stagers and setup scripts for configuring Salt Stack to be a "bad"-ass C2

 ## WIP
 TODO: